 What is a reverse flow smoker?

-As convoluting as the name would suggest, a reverse flow smoker has only one additional part - a large metal plate that sits inside the cooking chamber and directs the smoke back over the meat again for that extra bit of smoke, before it's vented through the chimney.
+A reverse flow smoker has only one additional part - a large metal plate that sits inside and directs the smoke back over the meat again for that extra bit of smoke, before it's vented through the chimney.

 Can you grill in an offset smoker?